-Damian King, three-time world champion, will retire from professional bodyboarding in the end of the 2013 season.
+Damian King, three-time world champion, will retire from professional bodyboarding at the end of the 2013 season.

-The rider from Port Macquarie, the bodyboarding capital of Australia, says the ecision to retire was not made lightly but was bolstered by his desire to spend more time with his young family.
+The rider from Port Macquarie, the bodyboarding capital of Australia, says the decision to retire was not made lightly but was bolstered by his desire to spend more time with his young family.

 "I really miss them when I'm away competing," he said.
 "Winning the Surfer of the Century award really put things into perspective for me.